dansingjulia/neofs-testcases/cmd/frostfs-adm/docs/deploy.md

 ---

-After that, NeoFS Storage is ready to work.
+After that, FrostFS Storage is ready to work.
 You can access it directly or with protocol gates.